Cognigy/CustomModules/modules/language-detection/README.md

 The node identifies the language of the input text.
 It gives a list of possible languages of the input text and for every detected language its probability.

-The results will appear in the context.
+The results will appear in the form:

 1. Input text: "Ich spreche deutsch."